Olympus E-PL8 vs Sony A7 II

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7 II provides a faster frame rate than the E-PL8.
 It can shoot movie footage at 1080/60p, while the Olympus is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Olympus E-PL8, the Sony A7 II, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The E-PL8 has a touchscreen, while the A7 II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The E-PL8 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the A7 II does not have a selfie-screen.